 As in previous waves, respondents were asked in detail about their living situation.
 Information about the following subject areas was surveyed:

 - employment and retirement

-- generations, family and social networks
+- social networks and support

-- leisure activities and volunteer work
+- leisure activities and voluntary work

 - housing situation and mobility